NixOS/rfcs/rfcs/0166-nix-formatting.md

   - This applies to else-if chains, functions with multiple arguments, some operators, etc.
   - Example:
     ```nix
-    # This is treated as a sequence of if-then-else's chains
+    # This is treated as a sequence of if-then-else chains, instead of indenting the second if as part of the else body
     if cond1 then
       foo
     else if cond2 then